sib-swiss/opal-docker-sib/README.md

 <code>. ./setvars</code>

-Then run <code>docker-compose up -d</code> first in the postgres folder (this will install a postgres database populated with an empty OMOP schema) and then in the opal folder.
+Then run <code>docker-compose up -d</code> first in the yml/postgres folder (this will install a postgres database populated with an empty OMOP schema) and then in the yml/opal folder.